Proper Funds Management (Policy 6380)

 2. Policy Statement

-The University is committed to charging costs to the correct Funding Source, regardless of fund, when first incurred.
+Boise State University is committed to charging costs to the correct Funding Source, regardless of fund, when first incurred.
 There are circumstances in which it may be necessary to transfer expenditures to, from, or among other Funding Sources after the Original Transaction Date.
-Those transactions must comply with University policy, federal regulations (e.g. Uniform Guidance), and sponsor-specific terms and conditions, policies, and procedures.
+Those transactions must comply with University policy, federal regulations (e.g., Uniform Guidance), and sponsor-specific terms and conditions, policies, and procedures.